0

 The arch has often been used as an unofficial symbol of New York University, as the buildings surrounding are owned by the institution.

-Text imported from Wikipedia article "Washington Square Arch" and modified on 23 July 2019 under the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "Washington Square Arch" and modified on July 23, 2019 according to the CC-BY-SA 4.0 International license.

 Participants